 I use RankIQ – a fairly new tool to help me choose keywords with low difficulty but decent traffic that I can try to rank for.

 After going though my keyword list, I saw I had multiple keywords or key phrases having to do with 401(k)s.

-I chose to write a guide on 401(k) and include all those key phrases I got from RankIQ (post can absolutely rank for multiple key words).
+I chose to write a guide on 401(k) and include all those key phrases I got from RankIQ (posts can absolutely rank for multiple keywords).